apache/pekko-http/docs/src/main/paradox/security/2016-09-30-windows-directory-traversal.md

 Following best security practices it is furthermore recommended to run the web server process with user credentials with as few permissions as possible to prevent unintended file access.

-Furthermore, we suggest using Linux servers and/or containers for hosting Akka HTTP applications, as these OSes receive more scrutiny than any other OS just because of the overwhelming number of installations running on Linux.
+Furthermore, we suggest using Linux servers and/or containers for hosting Apache Pekko HTTP applications, as these OSes receive more scrutiny than any other OS just because of the overwhelming number of installations running on Linux.